The Wheaton Blog

 As mentioned in section three, moisture can appear in many places during a rainy or snowy move.
 As you pack, think about situations where water could pose a risk to your belongings other than when the boxes are going to or from the truck.

 Collect tarps, drop cloths or moving blankets so you can cover the bed of the truck, the floors of your home or the tops of certain items to provide more water protection.

-As you pack, assess the structural integrity and waterproof nature of each container.
+As you pack, assess the structural integrity and waterproof nature of each box and container.
 You can reinforce boxes that might bend or break by layering packing tape around the corners.

 You can make all your containers, including plastic tubs, more waterproof by covering any openings with plastic and taping it securely.
 For this purpose, you can use lightweight plastics like garbage or grocery bags rather than the more heavy-duty plastics recommended for other tasks.

-Rain, snow or sunshine—hiring a professional moving company like Wheaton World Wide can make a world of difference when it comes to your move.
+Don’t let transporting a fridge in the rain cause you pain… get help from Wheaton World Wide.
+Rain, snow or sunshine—hiring a professional moving company like Wheaton can make a world of difference when it comes to your move.
 We ensure that your transition is smooth from start to finish!
 From packing to relocation to delivery, you can rest assured that we have the skills to make your move hassle-free.
 Get in touch with Wheaton World Wide today!